Charge functions for odd dimensional partitions: Discussion of Lemma 5

 Fig.\ref{fig:7d}\&\ref{fig:9d} shows the Monte Carlo sampling results for $n=d=7$ and $n=d=9$ case, it can be clearly seen that the results for the samples are in good agreement with the description of Lemma \ref{Lemma5}, providing numerical confidence for our proof.

+To further investigate the validity of our proposed charge function for higher odd dimensions, we analyze the contribution of each term in our formula.
+Since for a fixed number of boxes there can be many different partition configurations, we compute the average contribution of each term to the target pole order.
+The results for 5D, 7D, and 9D are presented in Fig.~\ref{fig:term_contributions}.

+In the 5D case (Fig.~\ref{fig:contrib_5d}), where we performed an exhaustive enumeration, a clear cancellation mechanism is visible.
+For a small number of boxes, the positive contribution from the 1-neighbor term is primarily balanced by the negative 2-neighbor term.
+As the number of boxes increases, the 4-neighbor term provides a significant negative contribution, which is precisely counteracted by the emergence of the 4-cluster term.
+This delicate balance ensures the net pole order (black dashed line) behaves as predicted.

+For the 7D (Fig.~\ref{fig:contrib_7d}) and 9D (Fig.~\ref{fig:contrib_9d}) cases, which are based on Monte Carlo sampling, we observe a similar pattern.
+The higher-order cluster terms (e.g., the 5-cluster and 7-cluster terms) only become substantial when the partition is nearly full.
+Their positive contributions are crucial for canceling the large negative values from higher-order neighbor terms (e.g., 6-neighbor and 8-neighbor terms).
+This numerical evidence strongly supports that these higher-order cluster terms are not only present but are essential for the consistency of our conjectured formula in higher dimensions.

 Fig.\ref{fig:compare} presents the visualization of a special $n=5$ partition (comprising 200 boxes).
 Each subplot shows its projection onto the first three dimensions ($h_1,h_2,h_3$), where the horizontal rightward direction represents the increasing order of $h_4$, and the vertical downward direction represents the increasing order of $h_5$.
 In the figure, the red and green squares denote the positions which can add new boxes or remove existing boxes via the melting rule, while the black dots represent the simple poles of the charge function.
 It can be observed that the two perfectly coincide, indicating consistent judgment results between the two methods and verifying the universality of our method for general cases.